 The I-20 form will allow international applicants to apply for an F-1 student visa to study in the United States.
 Students should make an appointment at the nearest US consulate in their country and take the I-20 form, their passport, proof of their financial ability, proof of payment of the SEVIS fee, English proficiency test score reports, and their Mills College acceptance letter to their appointment.
 Upon consulate approval, an official at the consulate will affix an F-1 visa inside the passport.
 Together with the I-20 form, this student visa will enable the student to enter the United States.

 If the student has attended another US university or college just prior to enrolling at Mills, their SEVIS record will be transferred to Mills.
-The student must request their previous institution to complete an I-20 Transfer Request form to be mailed or emailed to Mills College’s Office of Graduate Admissions.
+The student must request their previous institution to complete an I-20 Transfer Request form to be mailed or emailed to Mills College’s Office of Admissions.

 It is important for international students to follow US Citizenship and Immigration Services (USCIS) regulations.
 A prospective student may not obtain an I-20 from one institution and use it to attend another.
 International students must be in continuous full-time enrollment in order to maintain their valid student status.